What information should I provide?

 “The more information we have on the patient and their history, the better.
 The patient’s newest K reading and refraction, along with previous lenses worn and any maps, are very helpful.
 The patient’s best visual acuity and expectations are also helpful information to have.”
 (Kelsey Roberts, Valley Contax)

 “Ks, spectacle Rx, corneal diameter, pupil size, and topography, if available, are all important to provide.
 Also, be sure to indicate if this is a previous or current lens wearer, and include information on lens specifications, evaluation of fit, and over-refraction.”
-(Joe Hanson, Mid-South Premier Ophthalmics)
+(Joe Hanson, ABB Optical Group)

 How valuable are corneal topography images?

 “If you have a topographer in your office, then it is very worthwhile to capture topography on all contact lens patients.
 You may observe many normal-appearing corneas, but you may also see any irregularity that may not be observed with keratometry.
 It is also essential for understanding the irregularity that is detectable with keratometry.
-Please send us your files, as we can work with most every topography system.”
+Send us your topographies.
+We understand and can work with information from nearly every brand of topographer.”
 (Mike Johnson, Art Optical)